GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 # Code Validation

-<p>Airsoft Workshop has been validated by using online validation tools W3C HTML Validator, W3C CSS Validator, JSHint JavaScript Validator and the PEP8 Online Validator.
+Airsoft Workshop has been validated by using online validation tools W3C HTML Validator, W3C CSS Validator, JSHint JavaScript Validator and the PEP8 Online Validator.
 HTML Validation Image...
-Below are the results of the Validation of the code that I passed through the validator. </p>
+Below are the results of the Validation of the code that I passed through the validator.

 ## HTML Validation

-<p>My HTML Code was directly inputted into the validator from the URI and the results have been recorded below. </p>
+My HTML Code was directly inputted into the validator from the URI and the results have been recorded below.

 ### Home HTML Validation